 - To access the Windows virtual machine, sign in with your Parallels account.

-- Use Windows like you normally would, and make sure you check for Windows updates.
+- Use Windows like you normally would, and check for Windows updates.

 - Now install the Windows version of Steam.

 - Finally, download and install your favorite 32-bit game and launch it.

 Another way to play 32-bit games on your Mac is to use Wine, a free and open-source software that allows you to run Windows applications on Linux and macOS.

 Wine is not an emulator; it’s a compatibility layer that allows Windows apps to run on non-Windows operating systems.
 This means that it will not work with all Windows apps, but it’s worth trying if the app you want to use is not compatible with your Mac.